-First-year topics include:
+First year topics include:

-- Mechanical Principles
+- Engineering Principles

-- Engineering Design
+- Engineering Product Design and Manufacturing

-- Computer Aided Drafting (CAD)
+- Computer Aided Design (CAD)

-Second-year topics include:
+Second year topics include:

-- Engineering Project
+- Specialist Engineering Project

-- Mechanical Applications
+- Mechanical Maintenance

-- Electrical Principles
+- Electrical Machines

 You will also learn about the industry through trips and speakers.
 In previous years, learners have had the opportunity to take part in a variety of short local visits to the likes of Gilkes, BAE Systems, and Siemens, and international trips to locations such as Brussels, Barcelona, and Paris.